akshq96/discord-bot/README.md

 **Login fails:**
 - Check your credentials are correct
 - Make sure 2FA is entered manually if required
-- Check your internet connection
+- Check your internet connection.
 - Discord may require CAPTCHA - complete it manually in the browser

 **Elements not found:**